Riley Greene Player Props: Tigers vs. Mariners

 Riley Greene At The Plate

-- Greene is hitting .299 with nine doubles, three triples, six home runs and 23 walks.
+- Greene has nine doubles, three triples, six home runs and 24 walks while hitting .300.

-- In 47.3% of his games this season, he has scored at least once.
-And he's had five games with multiple runs (9.1%).
+- In 48.2% of his games this year, he has scored at least once.
+And he's had five games with multiple runs (8.9%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.